CNeu-hub/Madingley_CC_LU/README.md

 ## Overview

-The repository is divided into five folders:
+The repository includes six folders:

--  The input folder contains the already aggregated simulation output for each region and climate scenario needed to run the analysis scripts (the original files were too large to upload to a repository).The script used to aggregate the simulation results across replicates can be found in the model run folder ("Aggregate_Output.R")
+-  The input folder contains the already aggregated simulation output for each region and climate scenario needed to run the analysis scripts (the original files were too large to upload to a repository).
+-  The pre-processing folder includes the script to calculate the 30-year averages of the climate data, and the script used to aggregate the simulation results across replicates can be found in the model run folder ("Aggregate_Output.R").
 -  The analysis folder contains the scripts needed to run the analysis and plot the figures used in the manuscript and SI.
 -  The model run folder contains the scripts needed to run the original model simulations.
 In order to run this script, additional climate data must be provided by the user (as required by MadingleyR).
 -  The output folder contains all output figures and output tables created in the repository.